 Roborock was able to extend the run time 30 minutes more than the S5 Max because it doesn’t have as much airflow (check the section above).

-Also, while 180 minutes is lengthy, it’s doesn’t matter that much for a smart robot vacuum like this because it has the “recharge and resume” feature where the robot will automatically continue cleaning after recharging.
+Also, while 180 minutes is lengthy, it’s doesn’t matter that much for a smart robot vacuum like this because it has the “recharge and resume” feature where the robot will automatically resume cleaning after recharging.

 Roborock adds a wrinkle to this feature, where it only charges just enough to finish the task, so you don’t have to wait very long.
 They call it the “Smart Top Up” feature.